mahmudfaysal19/property/README.md

 3. You can do login by clicking on "Log In" button at the top-right corner of the page.
 4. If you want to find out your bookings or favourites, just click on your profile from login icon.

 6. Finally, the most Interesting part is, there is a dedicated admin panel wheren you can manually add properties, select countries,cities etc. and upload images.
    What you need to do is just click on "Add Property" icon beside the login button.
    And you must login First before doing that.
    For now, the admin panel is public, anyone can add properties.

+   The Data is stored in my Mongodb database collection, So, anyone uploading image ( adding Property ), logging in, adding bookings or favourites will be shown in my database.

 # Stack Used: